2 Dads 1 Movie

 Nic

 Yeah, I might have picked this one up on TV at some point in my teens, but definitely in college.
 This is where my love of Commando really accelerated.
-We had, very few DVDs to choose from.
-And if you were tired of somebody showing you the Matrix or the beginning of Saving Private Ryan over and over, you had to watch actual cinema sometimes.
-And that's where Commando stepped in.
-I just feel like this gives you such a great spectrum of Arnie's stuff, good and bad.
-And this movie is just not very serious.
-And it's, I appreciate, I told you this before, since we started the podcast, I appreciate a 90-minute movie so much now.
-Like it gets an extra star for being 90 minutes generally, you know?
+We had know very few DVDs to choose from.
+And if you were tired of somebody showing you the Matrix or the beginning of Saving Private Ryan over and over, yet to watch actual cinema sometimes.

 Steve